Properties of high-redshift Type II supernovae discovered by the JADES transient survey: Type II SN properties

 \subsection{SN~2023adto at $z=1.62$}

 SN~2023adto is a Type~II SN with spectroscopic confirmation (Egami et al. in preparation).
-The spectrum was obtained by the DDT program \#6541 \citep{egami2023ddt}.
-The SN spectrum allowed us to obtain its redshift ($z=1.62$).
+The SN spectrum was obtained by the DDT program \#6541 \citep{egami2023ddt}.
 Figure~\ref{fig:adto} shows the comparison between the observed light curves and synthetic light curves.
 The overall light-curve properties can be reproduced by all the ZAMS masses and the ZAMS mass is not well constrained.
 The estimated explosion energies are in the range of $1.2-1.7~\mathrm{B}$.
 No host galaxy extinction is required to reproduce the properties of SN~2023adto.
-The host galaxy SED fitting shows $A_V=0.38^{+0.05}_{-0.05}$, but the SN is far from the central region.
+The host galaxy SED fitting shows $A_V=0.38^{+0.05}_{-0.05}$, but the SN is far from the central region (0.24" from the host galaxy center, corresponding to 2~kpc).
 We do not require the confined dense CSM to reproduce the light curves in the observed period.